jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ## Recommendations

-<ins>Optimizing Searches for Candidate Stars for Further Study</ins>
+<ins>Improving Star Candidate Selection with Data-Driven Insights</ins>
 * **Prioritize Less Published Sectors:** direct candidate star searches to those sectors with the highest percentage of unpublished stars for the star type of interest to the research team–sector 19 for DWARF stars, and sector 10 for GIANT stars.

 * **Conduct Variable Star Searches in High-Impact Regions:** when seeking additional variable stars from those included in the TESS VSC, conduct searches in regions of TESS data with fewer confirmed variable stars–the northern hemisphere of TESS' field of view.

-<ins>Utilizing Data-Driven Pulsation Hueristics</ins>
+<ins>Pattern Recognition in Stellar Pulsation Data</ins>
-* **Use Pulsation Trends to Narrow Period Spacing Searches:** aggregate pulsation data, histogram visuals, and scientific literature show that certain star types consistently exhibit pulsations in specific regions of the period spectrum.
-Integrate rules of thumb into methodology to guide researchers to regions of a periodogram where a period spacing mode/sequence is more likely to be discovered.
+* **Use Pulsation Trends to Narrow Period Spacing Searches:** By visualizing pulsation distributions using histograms, specific period ranges where modes are most likely to appear were identified.
+This insight allows us to optimize period spacing searches by focusing on high-frequency regions, reducing unnecessary data processing.

 * **Examine Amplitude-Frequency Spectra Based on Pulsation Trends:** silimarly to the above, presence of amplitude peaks in amplitude-frequency spectra can be anticipated to expidite future variable star searches.